YasharGIS/HydroSoil/README.md

+## UNDER CONSTRUCTION
-## Under Construction; you can still find some usefull info
+you can still find some usefull info